-The north bridge and the on-site railroad tracks have been, or will be prior to shipping, inspected and certified by an outside consultant to be safe and acceptable for their intended use during the fuel shipping program.
+The north bridge and the on-site railroad tracks have been inspected and certified by an outside consultant to be safe and acceptable for their intended use during the fuel shipping program.

 The jib crane and the jib crane support structure are installed in the truck bay during the fuel shipping program.
 The support structure bridges the truck bay and door opening to allow free access to the truck bay for rail cars and trucks.
 The 15 ton jib crane may be used for both fuel shipping related activities and unrelated load handling activities.
 A 7.5 ton rating for the jib crane will be assumed for all fuel shipping related activities.